lando/core-next/examples/base/README.md

 # should have telemetry off
 lando config --path core.telemetry | grep false

-# should have dev mode on
+# should have development mode on
-lando config --path core.dev-mode | grep true
+lando config --path core.development | grep true

 # should be dogfooding the plugin
 lando plugins | grep @lando/core | grep /home/runner/work/core-next/core-next